bmlui/cs3013/README.md

 # CS 3013 Operating Systems

-This repository contains my work from the CS 3013 Operating Systems course at WPI.
+This repository contains our work from the CS 3013 Operating Systems course at WPI.

+Brandon Lui
+Rishi Patel